A Decade Marked By Outrage Over Drug Prices

 "They wouldn't assume the cost of the drug," Armstrong tells Shots.
 "She ended up staying in a hospital for months, developing additional complications — simply because the Daraprim was priced out of range for the accepting facility."

-EpiPen: a steady stream of price increases adds up
+EpiPen: A steady stream of price increases adds up

-By the time EpiPen's list price reached $300 per auto-injector in 2016, its manufacturer, Mylan, had taken more than a dozen price hikes in just six years.
+By the time EpiPen's list price reached $300 per auto-injector in 2016, its manufacturer, Mylan, had made more than a dozen price hikes in just six years.

 People clamored for a cheaper generic of the product, which injects a dose of epinephrine to counteract allergic reactions.